victorzhou2018/quad-sdk-wiki/FAQ.md

 ERROR: Unable to communicate with master!
 ```
 No ROS master detected - if on the remote computer make sure to source launch_robot_env.sh (which sources the appropriate setup.bash).
 Otherwise you probably haven't issues and roslaunch commands yet.

+## Can't SSH into Jetson TX2
+Power cycle the USB ethernet adapter by turn on&off the USB hub port.